Anthonykung/aura-api/README.md

 Fill in the required fields, such as database credentials, API keys, and service bus configs.

+> **Note**: You'll need to set up a PostgreSQL database and Prisma Accelerate to run this server.

 ### 3. Install dependencies

 ```bash